In This Article

 Every Paperspace VM is billed a monthly access fee until it is deactivated / deleted (click here for guidance on deactivating a VM).

 - For Hourly Subscriptions, Access & Storage are one and the same.
-For example, if you create a machine with 50GB storage, you will be billed $5 each month for this Storage, which also includes Access & upkeep, until you deactivate the VM.
-This happens regardless of actual usage.
+For example, if you create a machine with 50GB storage, you will be invoiced $5 each month for this Storage, which also includes Access & upkeep, until you deactivate the VM.
+This fee is assessed regardless of machine utilization.

 - For Monthly Subscriptions, a flat-rate Access Fee is billed each month until the VM is deactivated; the VM could be left running 24/7 but will still be billed at this flat rate.
 50GB, a $5 value, is included in the price (more can be added at additional cost - see the last bullet point for a link to more info).

 - Each VM hardware type has its own Hourly and its own Monthly price.
 Visit our Machine Pricing article for full details.